 Adrian enjoys eating, attempting to keep fit, and just about any kind of competition.
 Above all those, however, Adrian relishes spending time with his wife and three children (and, as hard as it is for those who know him to believe, these moments are often spent doing nothing “productive”).
 Practicing in a field that demands continual reading and education, Adrian looks forward to studying scripture and the work of James Montgomery Boice.
 Adrian is also a firm proponent of maximizing one’s impact in our communities, so he volunteers his time for numerous non-profit boards and committees.

-As a paralegal at Aevitas Law, Kira N. Kauffman walks closely with clients through the probate process and assists with all areas of estate planning.
-Kira’s compassionate and proactive approach provides clients with the care and answers they need as she helps them navigate the estate planning and estate administration process.
+As a paralegal at Aevitas Law, Kira N. Kauffman handles intake and oversight for new client projects, as well as general administration for the firm.
+Kira’s compassionate and proactive approach provides clients with the care and answers they need as she helps them navigate legal process, whether preparing to administer a loved one’s estate or launching a new business venture.

-Kira earned her B.A. in English (with an emphasis in writing) with minors in both TESOL and Education from Messiah College.
+Kira earned her B.A. in English from Messiah College.
 Prior to joining Aevitas Law in 2016, she taught high school English in eastern Kentucky through Teach for America.

-Although she loves traveling and learning about other cultures, Kira is happy to be working in her native Lancaster, Pennsylvania.
-She is very involved with her church family, and she also volunteers with several non-profits serving returning citizens in Pennsylvania and development initiatives in East Africa.
-For fun, she enjoys cooking with her husband and being active and outdoors.
+Kira is very involved with her church family, and she also volunteers with several non-profits.
+For fun, she enjoys spending time with her husband and young daughter, and being active and outdoors.

 Stacy L. Land-Moore has many years of experience helping clients with the multitude of legal practice areas, including estate and legacy planning, and business formations.
 Stacy places a high value on clients, and her genuine approach offers them the assistance they need for every stage of life.